Loeeeen/15lt/README.md

     1.Improvement for Initial data-driven Insights from the dataset

-    2. Improvement for Exploratory Data Analysis
+    2.Improvement for Exploratory Data Analysis

     3.Decision Tree